Skip to Main Content

 Player Injury

-G. Crochet RP Garrett Crochet RP Shoulder
+G. Crochet RP Garrett Crochet RP Lat

 R. Anthony OF Roman Anthony OF Finger